 1 teaspoon dried rosemary

 1 can cannellini beans or kidney beans, undrained

-1/2 cup whole grain small pasta (elbows are nice)
+3/4 cup dry whole grain small pasta (elbows are nice)

 2 cups fresh spinach, chopped or 1/2 cup frozen chopped spinach

 In a large soup pot, sauté onion in a small amount of water for 5 minutes.
-Add garlic and continue to sauce 2 minutes adding more water as necessary to prevent sticking.
-Add next 9 ingredients (potatoes through water), bring to a boil and simmer over medium-low heat for 20 minutes or until vegetables are cooked through.
-Add the beans and pasta and boil until pasta is done.
-Add the spinach and let it wilt.
+Add garlic and continue to sauté 2 minutes adding more water as necessary to prevent sticking.
+Add all ingredients except the beans, pasta, and spinach.
+Bring to a boil and simmer over medium-low heat, partially covered, for 25-30 minutes or until vegetables are cooked through.
+Add the beans and pasta and boil until pasta is done, about 10 minutes.
+Add the spinach and let it wilt (or thaw if frozen).
 Ladle up generous portions into large bowls, garnish with basil if desired, and enjoy!
 Makes 6 generous servings.